Stay up to date with notifications from The Independent

 Further south, the Met Office issued a yellow warning for the South West of England and South Wales until midday on Sunday with a threat of disruption to travel with flooding and possible interruptions to power supplies.

-Natural Resources Wales said there were three flood warnings and 13 flood alerts in place.
+Natural Resources Wales said there were eight flood warnings and 12 flood alerts in place.

-Met Office meteorologist Dan Stroud said “very strong, severe gales” on Sunday coincide with high spring tides, which could also result in “very large waves”.
+Met Office meteorologist Dan Stroud said “very strong, severe gales” on Sunday were coinciding with high spring tides, which he had warned could also result in “very large waves”.

 Mr Stroud said strong, gale force winds were due to continue through to Monday morning, meaning “fallen debris and trees” could affect commuters at the start of the week.